Mount Everest in 2018

-Mount Everest in 2018 is about events in the year about the highest Earth mountain, Mount Everest, a popular mountaineering tourism and science destination in the 2010s.
-In 2018, 807 climbers summited Mount Everest, which is a popular mountaineering goal.
-This year is noted for an especially long weather window of 11 days straight of calm, which reduced crowding at the high base camps.
-With over 800 reaching the top, it was the highest amount ever to reach the top in recorded history, besting the previous year by over 150 summitings.
+807 climbers summited Mount Everest in 2018.
+The year saw an unusually long weather window of 11 days straight of calm, which reduced crowding at the high base camps.
+The number of people reaching the summit was the highest in recorded history, beating the previous year's total by over 150.

 Overview

 807 climbers summited Mount Everest in 2018, including 563 on the Nepal side and 240 from the Chinese Tibet side.
 This broke the previous record for total summits in year from which was 667 in 2013, and one factor that aided in this was an especially long and clear weather window of 11 days during the critical spring climbing season.

-Various records were broken including an extraordinary case of a 70-year-old double-amputee, who undertook his climb after winning a court case in the Nepali Supreme Court.
-There was no major disasters, but seven climbers died in various situations including several sherpas as well as international climbers.
-Although record numbers of climbers reached the summit, old-time summiters that made expeditions in the 1980s lamented the crowding, feces, and cost.
+Among those reaching the summit was a 70-year-old double amputee, who undertook his climb after winning a court case in the Nepali Supreme Court.
+There were no major disasters, but seven climbers died in various situations including several sherpas as well as international climbers.
+Although record numbers of climbers reached the summit, climbers who had reached the summit in expeditions in the 1980s lamented the crowding, feces, and cost.